MoveIt! Setup Assistant¶

 chain of joints.

-Add the grippers
+Add the gripper

-effectors.
+effector.
 NOTE that you will do this using a different procedure

-than adding the arms.
+than adding the arm.

 - Click on the Add Group button.

-- Enter Group Name as right_gripper
+- Enter Group Name as hand

 - Let Kin.
 Search Resolution and Kin.
 Search Timeout stay at their default values.

-- Click on the Save and Add Links button.
+- Click on the Add Links button.